buildtesters/buildtest/docs/configuring_buildtest.rst

 Configuring Module Trees
 --------------------------

-**BUILDTEST_MODULE_ROOT** takes colon separated list of root of a module tree in your system that serves as module files. buildtest will read all module files and use this to figure out what modules can be tested.
+**BUILDTEST_MODULEPATH** takes colon separated list of root of a module tree in your system that serves as module files. buildtest will read all module files and use this to figure out what modules can be tested.

 Let's assume ``/opt/apps`` and ``/workspace/apps`` are root of the module tree, so we can specify this in your configuration as follows::

-	BUILDTEST_MODULE_ROOT:
+	BUILDTEST_MODULEPATH:
         - /opt/apps
         - /workspace/apps

-If you set an invalid directory path in ``BUILDTEST_MODULE_ROOT`` you will get the following message
+If you set an invalid directory path in ``BUILDTEST_MODULEPATH`` you will get the following message

 ..
 Error::
-    /opt/apps directory does not exist, specified in BUILDTEST_MODULE_ROOT
+    /opt/apps directory does not exist, specified in BUILDTEST_MODULEPATH

-If you don't specify a module tree for BUILDTEST_MODULE_ROOT then buildtest will read the value of MODULEPATH.
+If you don't specify a module tree for BUILDTEST_MODULEPATH then buildtest will read the value of MODULEPATH.

 You may add,remove and list module tree.